 9) CAO Report – Chief Administrative Officer - Stéphane Cyr

-The CAO read his report.
+The CAO presented his report for the month of October 2020.
 (See attached)

 10) Committee Reports

-10.1 Building Permits Report: Councillor Danny Hill
+10.1 Building Permits Report – Councillor Danny Hill

-Year Permits Construction Value
+Year Permits Construction Value Year to Date

 11) New Business